altruios/namshubettulpa/public/namshubettulpa/chapters/mistakes.md

 ~It was much more manageable amount of panic looking at the void from the side than from below~ *Martha took a breath*
 "M::You can do this."
-*More of the pillar collapsed behind her*
-~Pieces fell into the void, below her from this perspective~ ~It looked like the cliff edge was drifting to her right~ ~With horror, she realize she was sinking to her left~
+*More of the pillar collapsed behind her from reverberating sound* ~Pieces fell into the void, below her from this perspective~ ~It looked like the cliff edge was drifting to her right~ ~With horror, she realize she was sinking to her left~